spencertipping/tau/doc/utf9.md

 | `110` | `u32 n`         | `n` bytes |
 | `111` | `u64 n`         | `n` bytes |

+**TODO:** should we improve branch prediction by removing the four fixed sizes and instead get a tag bit we can use for various π-GC things?
+This would let us mark just individual sub-values as "complex" rather than committing to the whole thing, which would make GC much more efficient in many cases.

 ## Type-specific formats
 Most types are self-explanatory: the value, in big-endian where applicable, immediately follows the control byte and any size bytes.